stoermelder/vcvrack-packone/docs/Strip.md

 ### ON, OFF, RAND

-These ports and buttons enable CV control of options only available in the context menu of modules: ON and OFF triggers "Disable" in different modes, RAND triggers "Randomize".
+The sections ON, OFF and RAND provide CV control of options only available in the context menu of modules: ON and OFF triggers "Disable" with different modes, RAND triggers "Randomize".

 ![STRIP RAND](./Strip-rand.gif)